Fresh | Affordable | LOCAL

 Alana is one of the Market Coordinators on the Studley Campus for this 2019/2020 school year!
 She is majoring in International Development Studies and she loves Kale!

 Does the DSU Market run throughout the summer?

 Unfortunately, we do not run throughout the summer.
 We’ll be back in September!!

 Where does everything on the table come from?

 Is everything on the table spray-free or organic?

 Unfortunately, no. Although a large portion of the table is spray-free or organic produce, we bring in some low-spray produce when there is not a spray-free option available to us, so that we can keep a good amount of variety on the table.
 There is always a list of what vegetables are spray-free, organic and low-spray at the table, feel free to ask!

 What do you do with the vegetables left at the end of the day?

-At the end of the day any produce left over is sold to The Loaded Ladle, where is it then incorporated into the next days meal.
-This wonderful relationship has allowed the DSU Market to grow, knowing that extra produce won't be wasted.
+At the end of the day as much produce left over as possible is given to the DSU Food Bank or sold to The Loaded Ladle, where is it then incorporated into the next days meal.
+These wonderful relationships have allowed the DSU Market to grow, knowing that extra produce won't be wasted.

 What do you do with the profits from the table?